Logo Nos Gestes Climat

 What is the water footprint?

-The water footprint corresponds to all the freshwater used to produce, distribute and end-of-life process the products, goods and services we consume every day.
+The water footprint is the total amount of freshwater used to produce, distribute and end-of-life treat the products, goods and services we consume every day.

 This very high water consumption is invisible to the naked eye, but its impact is very real.